yarrumevets/idxtiming/README.md

 ## Introduction

-Adjusts all subtitle timings in an idx file.
-This is useful if you have subtitles in .idx & .sub format, but the timings of all subtitles are shifted.
-I made this app to solve a specific problem I was encountering where subtitles were always a little off (too early or too late).
+I made this tool to address the issue of mismatched timing in VobSub subtitles with videos.
 Limitations in popular subtitle editors made it impossible to open the idx files, and adjusting timings manually would take a very long time.

+This solution allows you to adjust all subtitle timings in an idx file.
+This is useful if you have subtitles in .idx & .sub format, but the timings of all subtitles are shifted uniformly, which I found is often the case.

+## Limitations

+You only have the option to adjust all the timings at once by the same offset, so this will only be useful in cases where all timings are off by the same amount.

 ## Installation